mvanthoor/rustic-book/src/search/ordering/killers.md

 black's going to lose big time.
 This is called a beta cutoff.

 (This is the reason why the _Bg2-c6_ doesn't work against Qd7-e8.
-After this move, black can actually escape from the double attack.
+After this move, black can escape from the double attack.
 He has thus taken care of the threat, and the killer move doesn't work.
 Try to find out later, how black escapes!
 If you can't see the solution, look at the bottom of this page.)